Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/core-text/offsets-ranges-positions.md

 Sometimes it's useful to convert between offsets and text positions.
 Likewise, conversion between text ranges and text positions is possible.

-These members in the [ITextSnapshot](xref:ActiproSoftware.Text.ITextSnapshot) inteface allow for conversion:
+These members in the [ITextSnapshot](xref:ActiproSoftware.Text.ITextSnapshot) interface allow for conversion:

 | Member | Description |
 |-----|-----|